schaloner/concurrent-batch-framework-java/README.md

 Don't even think about using this in production.

-There is some Spring integration, but it's theere as an example.
+There is some Spring integration, but it's there as an example.